pemcg/manageiq-automation-howto-guide/chapter4/working_with_automation_objects.md

 ### Methods

-Most of the objects that we work with have **Methods** defined, either in their own class or superclasses.
-The description of (most of) these Methods is in the _Management Engine 5.x Methods Available for Automation_ manual.
+Most of the objects that we work with have _methods_ defined, either in their own class or superclasses.
+The description of (most of) these methods is in the _Management Engine 5.x Methods Available for Automation_ manual.

-For example the Methods available to call for our RHEV Host object ( _MiqAeServiceHostRedhat_ ) are:
+For example the methods available to call for our RHEV Host object (`MiqAeServiceHostRedhat`) are:

 ```
 host.authentication_password